Haiku Hands announce new album 'Pleasure Best', share latest single 'Feels So Good'

-Haiku Hands have released ‘Feels So Good’, the latest single lifted from their just-announced upcoming album, ‘Pleasure Best’.
+Haiku Hands have released ‘Feels So Good’, the latest single lifted from their newly announced upcoming album, ‘Pleasure Best’.

 - READ MORE: Haiku Hands – ‘Haiku Hands’ review: unapologetically energetic record that keeps the good times rolling